Swifty108/Acme-Medical-Clinic-Web-Api-Project/README.md

 ## Application Features:

 There are two primary roles in the application, `Employee`, and `Patient`.
 And there are six web API controllers with respective resource endpoints: Acccount, Appointments, Auth, LabOrders, LabResults, and Records controllers.
-The LabResults API is an association API which serves the LabOrder entity's child Results entity.

 ## Technology Stacks and Tools Used: